 You then hit the "on" button (once for the A.M. function, and twice for P.M.), and away you go.

 The first few seconds were quiet, and I moved it around my face in circular motions feeling extremely unconfident, but a slow-building warmth and eventual red (for calming inflammation) and then green (for anti-aging) LED light convinced me I had it sorted.
 Next up came the pulsing.
 It buzzed around my face, pushing the hyaluronic serum from the sheet mask into my skin.
 I kept moving it around until the 90-second cycle eventually came to an end.
 The serum from the mask had pretty much absorbed entirely, and my face was plump, glossy, and slightly pink (in the best possible way).

 When I woke up the next morning, the clarity was even more pronounced—I was into it.

-At the current time, there's two masks available (one for day, one for night), but in the coming months, there will be an additional five.
-Following the launch of these, you'll be able to download an app on your smart phone that activates a cooling function, as well as blue LED light therapy too (at the current time, only the heating option, red, and green LED light functions are pre-installed onto the device's regular programming).
+At the current time, there are two masks available (one for day, one for night), but in the coming months, there will be an additional five.
+Following the launch of these, you'll be able to download an app on your smartphone that activates a cooling function, as well as blue LED light therapy too (at the current time, only the heating option, red, and green LED light functions are pre-installed onto the device's regular programming).
 FYI, blue LED light kills acne-causing bacteria on the skin.